huggingface/optimum-habana/README.md

 The following model architectures, tasks and device distributions have been validated for 🤗 Optimum Habana:

-> :heavy_check_mark: means single-card, multi-card and DeepSpeed are all supported.
+> In the table below, :heavy_check_mark: means single-card, multi-card and DeepSpeed are all supported.

 - Transformers:
 <div align="center">